Craniopagus twins

-However, 25% of craniopagus twins survive and may be considered for a surgical separation; several such attempts occur yearly worldwide.
-Advances in neuroimaging, neuroanesthesia, and neurosurgery have proven that a successful outcome is possible.
+However, 25% of craniopagus twins survive and may be considered for a surgical separation; several such attempts occur annually worldwide.
+Advances in neuroimaging, neuroanesthesia, and neurosurgery have demonstrated that a successful outcome is possible.
 Among all conjoined twins, craniopagus twins account for a mere 2% to 6%.

 Classification

 The first classification system was developed by O'Connell in 1976, where craniopagus twins were classified as total and partial.
 In the former, twins shared an "extensive surface area with widely connected cranial cavities", while in the latter, only a "limited, superficial surface area" was connected.

 In 2006, Stone and Goodrich came up with a more nuanced classification system, which is the "most commonly used" system.
 Partial CPT was defined as "lacking substantial shared dural venous sinuses", whereas total CPT "share a large portion of their dural venous sinuses and present with pronounced brain compression, which leads to distortion within the cranium".